-Siskiyou Sled Dog Races 2013Posted over 5 years ago by Holly
+Siskiyou Sled Dog Races 2013Posted almost 6 years ago by Holly

 There was a dumpload of fresh snow on the north side of Mt Shasta for the 2013 Siskiyou Sled Dog Races.
 We took a firepit and wood, lots of snacks, and camp chairs.
 Got so comfy I didn't want to leave!
 Every half-hour or so a race started or contestants returned and we moseyed over to the starting line to watch the action.
 The mushers were from all over the western states.
 There was even a truck-load of dogs on their way to the Iditarod.

 The energy at the starting line is palpable, with dogs leaping in their harnesses in wild eagerness to start running.
 Signing up as a volunteer for the day will get you in on the action holding onto a dog or two for the mushers, keeping lines from getting tangled before the starting gun.
 Being in the middle of dozens of huskies crying their low, moaning howl sends a thrill up the spine!

 Pat Campbell, Siskiyou's best known racer, ran the 19.5-mile race with sixteen dogs and a time of 1:42:19.
 That's right, sixteen dogs.
 I have trouble managing two dogs at once!

 The six-dog category was highly competitive and had a number of different race-lengths.
 In contrast, the skijoring division (being pulled on skis by 1 or 2 dogs) was surprisingly under-manned, with just 3 teams.
 As an easy way to exercise your dog, skijoring is a simple and affordable sport.
 And when there's no snow, the skijoring belt and harness can be used for cross-joring, running with the little extra forward-momentum that a pulling dog can give.